AdamSobieski/Foundation/README.md

 3. multimodal interoperability with LMMs and multiagent systems as pertinent to the enhancement of image-editing and CAD/CAE software applications with AI.
 4. models for educational event streaming beyond [xAPI](https://xapi.com/) and [Caliper v1.2](https://www.imsglobal.org/activity/caliper).
 Ideas, in these regards, include providing the capability to send attached multimedia data, e.g., text, images, video, and 3D models.
 5. models for educational items, exercises, activities, projects, and tasks.
 Educational tasks can, for example, contain subtasks which can be performed either in sequence or in parallel, e.g., working on parts which are to be combined into resultant assemblies using CAD/CAE software.
+6. providing a client-side background process, a [service](https://en.wikipedia.org/wiki/Windows_service), to encapsulate the details of configurably authenticating to, connecting to, and streaming educational data to remote cloud-based systems, e.g., [learning record stores](https://en.wikipedia.org/wiki/Learning_Record_Store) operated by learners' schools.
+This described background process will provide (COM+) components to educational software applications such as Web browsers, digital textbooks, IDEs, image-editing, and CAD/CAE software.

 ## Requirements